 A. Requirements of Colo.
 RPC 1.5(b)

-While a fee agreement is not required by the Rules per se, a lawyer is required to communicate the basis or rate of the fee and expenses, and the scope of the representation, in writing to the client.
-Colo.
+While a fee agreement is not required by the Rules per se, a lawyer is required to communicate the basis or rate of the fee in writing to the client.5 Colo.
 RPC 1.5(b) provides: